Poyters/stella/README.md

 ### Version 0.5.0 (01 March 2021)
 - Add a new documentation test, expand the method descriptions
 - Add to Time module conversions from miliseconds or seconds to HMS format
-- Add conversion of nested structures
+- Add conversion of nested structures to nested maps

 ### Version 0.4.0 (21 October 2020)
 - Stella module can return current version of package